jesusgraterol/fs-utils-sync/README.md

 <details>
   <summary><code>writeBufferFile</code></summary>

-  Writes a JSON file on a given path.
+  Writes a Buffer file on a given path.
 If an object is provided, it will be stringified.
   ```typescript
   import { Buffer } from 'node:buffer';
   import { writeBufferFile } from 'fs-utils-sync';